WillyDoe/Password-Generaor/README.md

 # Password-Generaor
-Password Generaor with different options and security levels
+Password Generator with different options and security levels